laipn/company-fit/README.md

 >  "If you want to master something, teach it" - [Richard Feynman](https://en.wikipedia.org/wiki/The_Feynman_Lectures_on_Physics), "the great Explainer".
 Nobel Prize-winning American theoretical physicist.

 Additionally It is unheard for a mathematician to publich a solution without being able to provide a proof for correctness.
-The same is true for computer scientists and solutions -- note that there is a [logical proof](https://en.wikipedia.org/wiki/Curry%E2%80%93Howard_correspondence) on how "mathematical proofs" and "computer program correctness" are related.
+The same is true for computer scientists and solutions -- note that there is a [logical theory](https://en.wikipedia.org/wiki/Curry%E2%80%93Howard_correspondence) relating "mathematical proofs" to (computer) program "correctness".

 "Cargo-cult"-ers generally only look for 1, whereas good companies will focus on 2.
 You'll actually see good companies ask problems with no practical solution (e.g. O(N^2) time) for that reason.
 The solution isn't important, the problem-solving process (and being able to explain it) *is* what is important.
 Good companeis have rubrics centered around exactly this.